Groups in Tuqqi are centralized, flexible workspaces that organize teams, tasks, and information to make collaboration easy and effective.

 Managing Group Settings

-View the group's permission settings
+Manage permissions: View and adjust the group’s permission settings.

 Please note that deleting a workgroup will also delete all the items that are inside it, so this must be taken into account when we want to do this.